 Put the buns in a warm place and allow to rise again - you can cover with a plastic bag but make sure it doesn't touch the top of the buns.
 This should take about 30 minutes.
 They should fill the tin.

-Put the flour for the crosses into a bowl and mix until there are no lumps and a dough is formed.
+Put the flour, butter and water for the crosses into a bowl and mix until there are no lumps and a dough is formed.

 Roll out the crosses with a rolling pin until about 2mm thick.
 Cut into long strips and lay across the buns.